Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Results

-Figure \ref{0D} maps the death simplices of the 0D homology group for our four geographic locations.
+As discussed in Section~\ref{ssec:deathsimps}, we use the death simplices to visualize the regions of vulnerability.
+Figures~\ref{0D} and \ref{1D} map the death simplices of the 0- and 1-dimensional homology features respectively.

+In dimension 0, death simplices indicate a stretch of space along which there is a lack of cooling center coverage.
 Those with larger death values are interpreted as connecting one region to one with higher risk of heat-related mortality.
-For instance, the southern tip of Austin (census tract 24.32) has an especially large death time.
-Other high death values can be observed in the south-east area of central Boston, on the northern (coastal) tip and south-west (coastal) edge of Miami, and the north-west and south-east tip of Portland.
+For instance, in Austin, the edge connecting the southernmost census block to the center of the city has an especially large death time.
+Similarly, there are several death simplices with a high death time on the eastern side of the city.
+This indicates that the southern and eastern portions of the cities lack coverage and are therefore those who reside in those areas are vulnerable to extreme heat.
+Other death simplices with high death times can be observed in the south-east area of central Boston, on the northern tip and south-eastern edge of Miami, and the north-west and south-east tip of Portland.